camunda/blog.camunda.org/content/post/2018/12/camunda-optimize-23-released.md

 {{< figure class="main teaser" src="NumberConfiguration.png">}}

-Some of the previous report settings were also moved into this new panel such as the goal line settings for chart and number reports and tooltips settings for heatmap reports.
+Some of the previous report settings were also moved into this new panel, such as the goal line settings for chart and number reports and tooltips settings for heatmap reports.

 # Enhanced Combined Reports

 Combining reports in Optimize is a powerful feature that allows you to compare the results of multiple reports together in one visualization.
 In previous releases, we added the ability to combine bar charts, line charts, and table reports.
-Within this release we improve this feature even more:
+In 2.3.0, we improve this feature even more:

 ## Combine single number reports